206 N 3rd St, Las Vegas, NV

 Average Rate per Night

-It's comprised of two towers -- the 17-story Casino Tower (east) and the 25-story Grand Tower (west), which are joined by an elevated walkway.
+Downtown Grand is comprised of two towers -- the 17-story Casino Tower (east) and the 25-story Grand Tower (west), which are joined by an elevated walkway.
 Together, they house 629 rooms and suites that range in size from 350 to 1,200 square feet.
 All of them provide sophisticated and stylish accommodations for downtown visitors.
-Guests will also enjoy 42-inch flat-screen high-definition TVs with cable channels, Serta Presidential pillowtop matresses, down pillows, alarm clocks, work desks and convenient standard and USB power outlets.
+Guests will also enjoy 42-inch flat-screen high-definition TVs with cable channels, Serta Presidential pillowtop mattresses, down pillows, alarm clocks, work desks and convenient standard and USB power outlets.
 The bathrooms are contemporary with either showers or combined shower/tubs as well as hair dryers and environmentally friendly amenities.

 Another inventive culinary concept at Downtown Grand is The Commissary, an upscale food court with several types of dining options.
 Also open on a seasonal basis is Picnic, an Urban Rooftop Pool Retreat.
-It's positioned on the parking garage.
-In addition to an outdoor pool with a fire pit and cabanas, there is a full restaurant/bar and park-like landscaping at Picnic.
-Themed events, such as outdoor concerts and movies or just buying a picnic basket to share with your family in the afternoon, are scheduled to take place here.
+In addition to an outdoor pool with a fire pit and cabanas, there is a bar, a lunch menu and park-like landscaping.
+Themed events and live DJs can often be found at Picnic.

 At night, you'll find a lively scene in Downtown Grand's casino bar Furnace.
 Plus, the Mob Bar, which is just steps from The Mob Museum, serves up classic libations with a dose of entertainment in its 1920s supper club-style setting.

 The 30,000-square-foot casino floor at Downtown Grand features an industrial chic décor and cool brick façade.
 It houses more than 600 state-of-the-art slot machines and 30 table games.
-Gaming is also available on the rooftop at Picnic and outside the resort on the pedestrian-friendly street.
+Gaming is also available on the rooftop at Picnic.